jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Zero  or more  `--slave`  options,  each followed  by  three  arguments, may  be specified.
 Note that the master alternative must exist or the call will fail.
-However,  if  a  slave  alternative   doesn't  exist,  the  corresponding  slave alternative  link  will  simply  not  be installed  (a  warning  will  still  be displayed).
+However, if a  slave alternative doesn't exist, the  corresponding slave generic name will simply not be installed (a warning will still be displayed).
-If some real file is installed where an alternative link has to be installed, it is kept unless `--force` is used.
+If some real file  is installed where a generic name has to  be installed, it is kept unless `--force` is used.

 If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for